tianshilu/QBRC-Somatic-Pipeline/README.md

 "index": path (including file names) to the reference genome fasta file of the reference bundle hg38 or hg19.
 (The pipeline will search for other files in that bundle folder automatically.)
 "java17": path (including the executable file name) to java 1.7 (needed only for MuTect).
 "ouput": the output folder, it will be deleted (if pre-existing) adn re-created during analysis.
 "pdx": "PDX" or "human" if this is PDX sample, reads will be aligned to mouse genome first.
-And unmapped reads will be mapped to the human genome.n\
+And unmapped reads will be mapped to the human genome.\
-(4) Example data to run the pipelines can be found at https://github.com/Somatic-pipeline/QBRC-Somatic-Pipeline/tree/master/example/example_dataset/sequencing.
+(4) Example data to run the QBRC somatic mutation pipeline can be found at https://github.com/Somatic-pipeline/QBRC-Somatic-Pipeline/tree/master/example/example_dataset/sequencing.
 The output for the example data can be found at https://github.com/Somatic-pipeline/QBRC-Somatic-Pipeline/tree/master/example/example_dataset/example_output.
 ## job_somatic.pl
 Slurm wrapper for somatic.pl for a batch of sampels and it is easy to change for other job scheduler system by revising this line of code: "system("sbatch ".$job)" and using proper demo job submission shell script.
 ### Command